Are corded or cordless power tools better to use? The answer depends on your goals and preferences.

 - DCD771 Ergonomic handle delivers comfort and control

-- DCS381 Cordless Reciprocating Saw has a keyless blade clamp for quick blade changes without touching the blade or reciprocating shaft
+- DCS381 with keyless blade clamp as one of the essential construction tools allows for quick blade change without touching blade or reciprocating shaft.